 Writing specification can make you think about how your department works and provide you with an opportunity to shift responsibilities around to maximise efficiency.

-Specifications are also useful after the vacancy has been filled, as they can help to assess a new recruit's performance and to determine their future training needs.
+Specifications are also useful after the vacancy has been filled, as they can help to assess a new recruit's performance and determine their future training needs.

 Before beginning, we recommend designing your role to ensure the best use of resources and to improve staff attraction, retention, and wellbeing.
 The role design process fully defines what the job involves, including duties and responsibilities, how the job relates to the organisational structure; goals, principles and objectives, and what support, resources and training the employee will require and receive.
-You can find our 6 simple steps to successful role design here.

 Be as specific as possible about the responsibilities of the job, including any deadlines for delivery and measurements of success.